 - 3 million Americans over the age of 60 are alcoholics or have serious drinking issues.

-- In the United States during 2004, 16,694 deaths occurred as a result of alcohol-related motor-vehicle crashes.
+- In the United States in 2004, 16,694 deaths occurred as a result of alcohol-related motor-vehicle crashes.
 This amount was roughly 39% of all traffic fatalities.
 This amounts to one alcohol-related death every 31 minutes.

 - The 9.6% of adult alcoholics drink 25% of the alcohol that is consumed by all adult drinkers.